To arrange a consult with a pathologist, contact a Client Service representative at (402) 354-4541 or (888) 432-8980.

 Deborah Perry, MD

-Medical Director / Methodist Pathology (The Pathology Center) and Children’s Hospital Pathology
+Medical Director / Methodist Hospital Pathology (The Pathology Center)

 Dr. Perry holds subspecialty board certification in Hematopathology (blood, bone marrow and lymph node disorders) and Pediatric Pathology.
-She is medical director for Methodist and Children’s Hospitals Departments of Pathology, along with directing Lexington Regional Health Center and Tri-Valley Health Center (Cambridge, NE) laboratories.
-She has previously served on the College of American Pathologist Hematology and Point of Care (POC) Resource committees and served as Chair of the POC committee.
+She is medical director for Methodist Hospital Departments of Pathology, along with directing Lexington Regional Health Center, Tri-Valley Health Center (Cambridge, NE) and Grape Community (Hamburg, IA) laboratories.
+She has previously served on the College of American Pathologist (CAP) Hematology and Point of Care (POC) Resource committees, served as Chair of the POC committee and currently serves on the Accreditation Committee.

 Peter Abasolo, MD